 We treat all types of communication disorders which may or may not be secondary to the diagnosis of: Autism, Asperger’s, ADD/ADHD, NVLD, Auditory Processing, Language-based LD, Aphasia, Dyslexia, Cleft lip/palate, Down Syndrome and other neurological disorders.

-McLean Speech & Language Services LLC is pleased to announce a new addition to our services.
-Lauren Schwabish, M.S., CCC-SLP has joined our team, offering diagnostic and treatment services of neurogenic speech and language disorders.
-Lauren brings 15 years of experience working with adolescents and adults with traumatic brain injury, stroke, concussion and other neurologic diseases.
-Lauren takes an integrative approach to therapy, seeking natural, functional opportunities in which to practice communication and thinking strategies, incorporating clients’ specific interests and needs.
-She actively collaborates with family and allied caregivers in order to foster greater independence and success in the community.
+McLean Speech and Language Services offers diagnostic and treatment of neurogenic speech and language disorders.
+Treatment is integrative and focuses on seeking natural, functional opportunities in which to practice communication and thinking strategies while incorporating clients’ specific interests and needs.
+Actively collaborating with family and allied caregivers in order to foster greater independence and success in the community is a cornerstone of the treatment.

 Articulation is the ability to make speech sounds.
 If an individual is having difficulty producing these sounds correctly, it can be difficult to understand them.
 Common misarticulations include: